-- Visit the UBC Pensions website to learn more about the pension options available to you when you retire.
+- Visit UBC Pensions to learn more about the pension options available to you when you retire.

-- You have 31 days from your retirement date to enroll in the optional Retirement and Survivor Benefit Program to receive extended health and dental coverage.
+- You have 31 days from your retirement date to enrol in the optional Retirement and Survivor Benefit Program to receive extended health and dental coverage.

 - You may want to convert your life insurance to an individual plan.

 - The Employee and Family Assistance Program is available to offer counselling and support.